shaileshp51/pycentre/README.md

 **Step 1: Install requirements**

-Requirements for installation of pycentre can be installed using follwoing options:
+Requirements for installation of pycentre can be installed using one of the follwoing options:

-**Option a) Recommended: using anaconda or miniconda**
+**(a) Recommended: using anaconda or miniconda**

 > The simplest way to install miniconda is as below, open terminal and run below commands.